TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Vertical

 !!!info Info
-There are `6` possible combination for Alignment".
+There are `6` possible combination for Alignment.
 !!!

 ## Overlays